moemen95/Pytorch-Project-Template/README.md

 ### Why this template?

-We are proposing a baseline for any PyTorch project to give you a quick start, where you will get the time to focus in your model's implementation and we will handle the rest.
+We are proposing a baseline for any PyTorch project to give you a quick start, where you will get the time to focus on your model's implementation and we will handle the rest.
 The novelty of this approach lies in:
 - Providing a scalable project structure, with a template file for each.
-- Introducing the usage a config file that handle all the hyper-parameters related to a certain problem.
+- Introducing the usage of a config file that handle all the hyper-parameters related to a certain problem.
-- Embedding examples from various problems inside the template.
+- Embedding examples from various problems inside the template, where you can run any of them independently with a **single change** in the config file name.
 - Tutorials to get you started.

 ### Tutorials: